M-arcus/cloudron-docs/docs/documentation/developer/api.md

 }
 ```

-`appStoreId` is the id of the app to install from the Cloudron Store.
+`appStoreId` is the id of the app to install from the Cloudron App Store.
 The API does not verify that
 the version provided here is greater than the existing app version allowing you to downgrade apps.
 Downgrading should be used with extreme care because the older version of the app may not understand
 the format of existing data (for example, new db schema may not be understod by the older version).